Study for a PhD

 Most students start their period of registration in October, though a January start date is also possible.
 You should aim to have your complete application with us two months before your proposed start date.
 Students wishing to start at any other point in the academic year must have this approved by the department before an offer is made

 Direct applications are welcomed in any of the areas covered by our staff expertise.
-You may pursue a topic based entirely within one or several of the five languages - French, German, Italian, Spanish, Chinese - but we are also interested in projects which are comparative or transcultural in the scope of European and Global Studies.
+You may pursue a topic based entirely within one or several of the four languages - Chinese, French, German, Spanish - but we are also interested in projects which are comparative or transcultural in the scope of European and Global Studies.
 In some cases, it is possible to receive joint supervision by Languages and Cultures and another department in the university such as English, History, Linguistics, Politics, Philosophy & Religion, Sociology etc.

 Prospective postgraduate students who are undecided about their eventual area of specialism should consider joining one of the thematic interdisciplinary research fields.
 These are ongoing research programmes to which we are actively recruiting postgraduate students and which correspond to the research interests of our academic staff.
 If you wish to discuss your research topic, please contact the Director of Postgraduate Studies to arrange an appointment to speak via telephone or visit the department.